elementor/elementor-developers-docs/src/addons/file-folder-structure.md

 ### Multi Component Addon

-As your addon becomes larger and more complex, it's recomended to organize the files in folders.
-Recommended folder structure:
+As your addon becomes larger and more complex, you should organize the files in folders.
+We recommend this folder structure:
 ```
 elementor-test-addon/
 |